 This title also means that Jesus was truly a human being.
 At the incarnation, the Son of God took upon Himself the form of humanity (John 1:1–4, 12, 14; Philippians 2:7; Hebrews 2:14) and became a man (Mark 2:10), thus, uniting divinity with humanity by a tie which will never be broken.
 John the beloved tells us that Jesus came in the flesh as a human being: “By this you know the Spirit of God: Every spirit that confesses that Jesus Christ has come in the flesh is of God” (1 John 4:2).

-At the same time, Jesus was the Son of God and the essence of God “The Son is the radiance of God’s glory and the exact representation of His being” (Hebrews 1:3).
-It is a most comforting thought to the repentant sinners to know that their representative before the Father is “One like” themselves, One who was in all points tempted like as they are and who is touched with the feeling of their infirmities (Heb.
-4:15).
+At the same time, Jesus was the Son of God and the essence of God.
+“The Son is the radiance of God’s glory and the exact representation of His being” (Hebrews 1:3).
+It is a most comforting thought to repentant sinners to know that the Son of God, their representative before the Father, is “One like” themselves, One who was in all points tempted like as they are and who is touched with the feeling of their infirmities (Hebrews 4:15).

 Jesus was not God’s Son in the sense of a human father and a son for God did not get married and have a son.
 Jesus is God’s Son in that He was conceived in Mary by the Holy Spirit.
 Luke 1:35 declares, “The angel answered, ‘The Holy Spirit will come upon you, and the power of the Most High will overshadow you.
 So the holy one to be born will be called the Son of God.’”